Rustyb0y/pi_pxe/README.md

 ![Image5](https://github.com/Rustyb0y/pi_pxe/blob/master/images/chrome_w7uCbvdbBY.png)

-3. Setup the NFS Boot shares
+3. Setup the NFS Boot shares making sure to add your authorised network/hosts as required

 ![Image6](https://github.com/Rustyb0y/pi_pxe/blob/master/images/chrome_Uj36s1OcuM.png)

+4. Setup the NFS Root shares making sure to add your authorised network/hosts as required

 #.
 Setup the TFTP Service, I have root for the username however you can set this to a specific user if you would like.